simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_is_gridded.rst

 **Example**

-Checking if the snort name variable, argo_merge_salinity_adj, is a gridded product in the Argo dataset.
+Checking if the short name variable, argo_merge_salinity_adj, is a gridded product in the Argo dataset.

 .. code-block:: python